kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 Ensure that the previous Enhancements Lead has given (or facilitated getting) you access to:
 - GitHub teams
-  - enhancements-maintainers
+  - enhancements
-  - kubernetes-milestone-maintainers
+  - milestone-maintainers
-- OWNERS_ALIASES (as `enhancements-maintainers` in [kubernetes/enhancements][k/enhancements] repo)
+- OWNERS_ALIASES (as `enhancements` in [kubernetes/enhancements][k/enhancements] repo)
 - Edit access to the Kubernetes x.y.0 Enhancements Tracking Sheet e.g., [Kubernetes 1.17 Enhancements Tracking][1.17-tracking]

 ## Process

 ### Standards

-As mentioned previously, the Enhancements Lead role encompasses several cross-functional responsibilities with [SIG PM][sig-pm].
+As mentioned previously, the Enhancements Lead role encompasses several cross-functional responsibilities with [sig-arch-Enhancements][sig-arch-enhancements] subproject of [SIG Architecture][sig-arch-readme].

 The process of maintaining an enhancement in Kubernetes is documented in the [kubernetes/enhancements][k/enhancements] repo.
 Any questions / concerns / suggestions for improvement to the Enhancements process should be raised as GitHub issues / PRs to k/enhancements.